 In addition to common journalism classes, such as news writing, small publication development, feature writing, literature and broadcast writing, students take classes that complement their writing courses.
 These include photojournalism, copy-editing, media and society, human relations in business, cultural diversity, photo editing and news production.
 Students have the opportunity to develop a portfolio that includes news and feature stories that they can show to potential employers.

 Scottsdale Community College offers certificates and associate's degree programs, as well as individual courses, for learners who are hoping to get a jump on their education and for people who hope to continue their education within their respective field of study.
 Scottsdale is the only community college in the United States that is located on Native American land.

 Students take classes in persuasive writing, feature writing, photojournalism, news writing and writing for online media to become familiar with the responsibilities of journalists.
 The skills they develop in this program will train them to write for newspapers, create newspaper and magazine layouts and take photographs that can complement their pieces.

-Journalism programs are also available at Phoenix College, located about four miles from downtown Phoenix; Glendale Community College, located roughly 10 miles away; and Chandler/Gilbert Community College, located around 16 miles away.
+Journalism courses are also available at Glendale Community College, located roughly 10 miles away, and Chandler/Gilbert Community College, located around 16 miles away.